⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Personal Take

-I’ve seen people assume they were arrested long before they were.
+I have seen individuals believe they were arrested long before they were.

-I’ve seen others arrested without realizing it happened.
+I have seen others arrested without recognizing it in the moment.

 The difference was awareness.